realworldocaml/book/en/03-variables-and-functions.md

 ### Anonymous Functions ###

-We'll start by looking at the most basic form of OCaml function, the _anonymous_ function.
-Anonymous functions are declared using the `fun` keyword.
-Here's a simple anonymous function for incrementing an integer.
+We'll start by looking at the most basic (and most concise) style of function declaration in OCaml: the _anonymous_ function.
+Anonymous functions are declared using the `fun` keyword, as shown here.

 ```ocaml
 # (fun x -> x + 1);;